DiRAC-Training/FM005-Code-scaling/_episodes/00-introduction-to-job-scheduling.md

 Note that depending on the system, other minimal parameters may also be necessary such as specifying a desired quality of service, or the minimum number of required nodes.
 But we'll leave these for now.

 We can specify them on the command line when submitting our job, like the following.
-Our job is very short running, so let's just give it a maximum wall time of 1 minute:
+Our job is very short running, so let's just give it a maximum walltime of 1 minute:

 ```
 >##Slurm in DiRAC